Tengku Mohamad Rizam

-Tengku Tan Sri Dato' Haji Mohamad Rizam bin Tengku Abdul Aziz (born 18 July 1961) is a member of the Kelantan Royal Family, who is the Tengku Temenggong of Kelantan.
+Tengku Mohamad Rizam bin Tengku Abdul Aziz (born 18 July 1961) is a member of the Kelantan royal family who is the Tengku Temenggong of Kelantan.
 He is a cousin of the current Sultan of Kelantan, Sultan Muhammad V.

-Tengku Mohamad Rizam is the President of the Kelantan Islamic Religious and Malay Customs Council (MAIK) and the Chairman of the Kelantan State Service Commission (SPN).
-He is also a Pro-Chancellor of Universiti Malaysia Kelantan (UMK) and was proclaimed on 13 October 2018.
+Tengku Mohamad Rizam is also the President of the Kelantan Islamic Religious and Malay Customs Council (MAIK).

 Early life and education

 Tengku Mohamad Rizam was born at Istana Kota Lama in Kota Bharu, Kelantan on 18 July 1961.
-He is the eldest of four siblings to Tengku Sri Utama Raja Tengku Abdul Aziz bin Tengku Muhammad Hamzah and Tengku Puan Sri Utama Raja Tengku Merjan binti Almarhum Sultan Yahya Petra.
+He is the eldest of four siblings to Tengku Sri Utama Raja Tengku Abdul Aziz bin Almarhum Tengku Muhammad Hamzah and Tengku Puan Sri Utama Raja Tengku Merjan binti Almarhum Sultan Yahya Petra.
 His father was Malaysia's Ambassador to Saudi Arabia from 1975 to 1978 and to the Netherlands from 1978 to 1982.
-Tengku Mohamad Rizam's paternal grandparents were Tengku Sri Maharaja Tengku Muhammad Hamzah bin Tengku Zainal Abidin and Nik Zainab binti Nik Ali.
-His grandfather was the Chief Minister of Kelantan from 1953 to 1959.
-His maternal grandparents were Sultan Yahya Petra ibni Almarhum Sultan Ibrahim (the 27th Sultan of Kelantan and the 6th Yang di-Pertuan Agong of Malaysia) and Raja Perempuan Zainab II binti Almarhum Tengku Muhammad Petra.
+Tengku Mohamad Rizam's paternal grandfather was Tengku Sri Maharaja Tengku Muhammad Hamzah bin Almarhum Tengku Zainal Abidin, the 12th Menteri Besar of Kelantan.
+His maternal grandfather was Sultan Yahya Petra ibni Almarhum Sultan Ibrahim, the 27th Sultan of Kelantan and the 6th Yang di-Pertuan Agong of Malaysia.

 Tengku Mohamad Rizam began his early education at Sekolah Kebangsaan Sultan Ismail (I) in Kota Bharu, Kelantan.
 He continued his studies at Sekolah Menengah Sultan Ismail in Kota Bharu, Kelantan and Sekolah Menengah Kebangsaan St. John in Kuala Lumpur.
 He then studied A-Level at Cheltenham College, England.
 He graduated from the Ohio University, Athens, Ohio, United States with a Bachelor of Business Administration (Hons) Major in Marketing and obtained a Master of Business Administration (MBA) from the United States International University, San Diego, California, United States.

 Career

-Tengku Mohamad Rizam began his banking career in 1986 and then he retired in 2014 while he was holding the position of Chief Technology Officer and Senior Vice President of RHB Islamic Bank.
+Tengku Mohamad Rizam began his banking career in 1986 at MUI Bank Berhad (now known as Hong Leong Bank), where he held various roles in the Business Development & Marketing Division, culminating in his position as Manager.
+He later served in senior roles at Malaysian French Bank Berhad (now known as Alliance Bank), Bank Utama (M’sia) Berhad (now known as RHB Bank), and RHB Islamic Bank Berhad.

+Notably, Tengku Mohamad Rizam was the Deputy Regional Director (Central) at RHB Bank Berhad, where he supported the Regional Director in managing and maximising returns of the Group’s retail franchise in the Central Region, contributing significantly to the bank's retail revenue.
+He also led the Technology Banking Division, overseeing the management and marketing of Internet banking and cash management products.
+He retired in 2014 as Head, Transaction Banking and Senior Vice President of RHB Islamic Bank.

-On 6 September 2014, Tengku Mohamad Rizam was appointed as the Chairman of the Kelantan State Service Commission (SPN).
-Later, he was appointed as the President of the Kelantan Islamic Religious and Malay Customs Council (MAIK) on 19 March 2019.
-He was also the Commander of the 506 Territorial Army Regiment from 2 August 2012 to 1 August 2021 and holds the rank of Brigadier General.
+Tengku Mohamad Rizam was appointed as the Chairman of the Kelantan State Service Commission (SPN) on 6 September 2014 and the President of the Kelantan Islamic Religious and Malay Customs Council (MAIK) on 19 March 2019.
+He was also the Commander of the 506 Territorial Army Regiment from 2 August 2012 to 1 August 2021 and held the rank of Brigadier General.